abinit/abinit/doc/tutorial/optic.md

 the wavevector, while in Optic, only the matrix elements between unperturbed states are needed.
 Thus a value of [[nstep]] larger than one would be a waste of time.

+A useful alternative is to use [[wfk_task]]="wfk_optics_fullbz" after the calculation of the WFK file for just the irreducible Brillouin zone: this postprocessing step calculates the matrix elements needed for optic, and is much more memory efficient.

 In order to have a sufficiently fast tutorial, the k point sampling was chosen to be extremely dense.
 Instead of a $4\times 4\times 4$
 FCC lattice (256 k points), it should be something like $28\times 28\times 28$ FCC (about 100000 k points).